vanducng/datafold-docs/docs/os_diff/how_to_implement_new_database_driver.md

 First, read through the [CONTRIBUTING.md](https://github.com/datafold/data-diff/blob/master/CONTRIBUTING.md) document.

-Make sure data-diff is set up for development, and that all the tests pass (try to at least set it up for mysql and postgresql).
+Make sure Open Source Data Diff is set up for development, and that all the tests pass (try to at least set it up for mysql and postgresql).

 Look at the other database drivers for examples and inspiration.